laravel/docs/installation.md

 <a name="executing-sail-commands"></a>
 ### Executing Commands

 When using Laravel Sail, your application is executing within a Docker container and is isolated from your local computer.
-However, Sail provides a convenient way to run various commands against your application, such as arbitrary PHP commands, Artisan commands, Composer commands, and NPM / Node commands:
+However, Sail provides a convenient way to run various commands against your application such as arbitrary PHP commands, Artisan commands, Composer commands, and NPM / Node commands:

 ```bash
 ./sail php --version